cslab-ntua/artificial-matrix-generator/README.md

 # artificial-matrix-generator
-This project generates artificial matrices, given specific structural features (parameters), than can be used for several sparse-matrix benchmarks.
+This project generates artificial matrices, given specific structural features (parameters), that can be used for sparse-matrix benchmarks.
 The features that have to be provided to the generator are the following :

 * number of rows
 * number of columns